Requirements to Maintain Assistantship

 Length of Employment and Enrollment

 The length of appointment for the assistantship will be determined by the graduate program the student is admitted to in Banner.
-All graduate students are required to take 12 credit hours in order to be classified as a full-time student of The University of Toledo.
+All graduate students are required to take a minimum of 9 credit hours in order to be classified as a full-time student of The University of Toledo.
 Part-time graduate assistants are required to take 6 credit hours of graduate coursework for each semester of appointment.
 Dropping below these required hours of coursework may result in reduction of stipend or termination of the assistantship.
+Please check with your academic department before dropping any courses.
+It is also strongly recommended to discuss plan with the registrar's office and/or financial aid; if receiving any loans.
 As of Summer 2011, all graduate assistantships will be determined on the student's degree completion status.
 Once the student has completed their graduate program requirements, their assistantship may continue for only 1 additional semester.